Yorkshire Terrier

 The Yorkshire Terrier, also known as a Yorkie, is a British breed of toy dog of terrier type.
 It is among the smallest of the terriers and indeed of all dog breeds, with a weight of no more than 3.2 kg.
 It originated in the nineteenth century in the English county of Yorkshire, after which it is named.
 The coat is tan on the head and dark steel-grey on the body; no other colour is accepted by either The Kennel Club or the Fédération Cynologique Internationale.

-It is a playful and energetic dog, usually kept as a companion dog.
+It is playful and energetic, usually kept as a companion dog.
 It has contributed to the development of other breeds including the Silky Terrier, and also to cross-breeds such as the Yorkipoo.